-Every beach treasure we find tells a story -- whether it’s egg cases of creatures we never see, glass frosted by the waves, driftwood eaten by insatiable worms or sharks’ teeth and fossils that are millions of years old.
+Every beach find tells a story -- whether it’s the egg cases of creatures we never see, driftwood eaten by hungry worms, sharks’ teeth & fossils that are millions of years old, and glass frosted by the stones & waves.

-Although we have a lot of shingle in Suffolk this is a rare and fragile habitat that's full of specially adapted plants and wildlife as well as the evidence of the lives of our sea creatures.
-Beachcombing helps people to appreciate that and treasure our beaches.
+Although we have a lot of shingle in Suffolk this is a rare and fragile habitat worldwide that's full of specially adapted plants and wildlife, as well as the evidence of the lives of our sea creatures.